 You have a problem, and you need to know what it is, how to fix it, and where you can find the solution.
-That simple description is what the self-service commerce sector is about, and it has become a big focus for entrepreneurs, tech companies, and even financial service companies.
+That simple description is what the self-service commerce sector is about, and business interaction has become a big focus for entrepreneurs, tech companies, and even financial service companies.
 The ultimate goal is to better serve customers and solve problems at the drop of a hat.

 At its best, this type of service can quickly and efficiently solve customer problems.
 To get a better handle on how the self-service space is evolving, we recently put together a collection of how self-service support is chagning our clients’ businesses.
 With that in mind, here are Johnson’s predictions for the future of consumer self-service.

 Demand for Business and Expert Content

 One of the most promising parts of modern customer self-service is the ease in which customers can access highly-developed business and expert content.
 How customers discover how to solve their problems and know that they have accessed high-quality content is changing in accordance with the pace of change in business and the ways in which information and information technology are disrupting the way information is shared.

 Rather than simply relying on an auto-populated search box, customers can seek out highly-scalable business and expert content both in the form of static, lightweight PDFs and e-books, as well as multimedia content of various kinds.
 And they can find such content not only through keyword searches but also through creating content that educating customers on what they need to consider.